Capital Murder

 The 88th Texas Legislature passed a law in 2023 specifying that, “for purposes of Subsection (a)(1), the actor is presumed to have known the person murdered was a peace officer or fireman if the person was wearing a distinctive uniform or badge indicating the person’s employment as a peace officer or fireman.”[3]

-For any offense that occurred prior to September 1, 2019, you can be charged with Capital Murder if the state’s attorneys believe that each of the elements of 19.03(1), (2), (3), (4), (5), (6), (7), (8) or (9), as described in the section above have been met.
+For any offense that occurred prior to September 1, 2019, you can be charged with Capital Murder in Texas if the state’s attorneys believe that each of the elements of 19.03(1), (2), (3), (4), (5), (6), (7), (8) or (9), as described in the section above have been met.

-For any offense committed after September 1, 2019, you can be charged with Capital Murder if the state’s attorneys believe that each of the elements of 19.03(1), (2), (3), (4), (5), (6), (7), (8), (9) or (10), as described in the section above have been met.
+For any offense committed after September 1, 2019, you can be charged with Capital Murder in Texas if the state’s attorneys believe that each of the elements of 19.03(1), (2), (3), (4), (5), (6), (7), (8), (9) or (10), as described in the section above have been met.

 The offense has changed two other times in the recent past as well.
 Both times it was amended by expanding the types of instances in which the state may seek the death penalty.
 The current subsection (10) was added effective 2005[4] and subsection (8) was expanded effective September 1, 2011.[5]

-What is the punishment for Capital Murder?
+What is the penalty for a Texas Capital Murder offense?

 However, the state may not seek the death penalty in any case based solely on an offense under subsection (9) (the Lauren’s Law amendment).[7]

 ^1.
-Texas Penal Code §19.03^2.
+Texas Penal Code §19.03.
+This law is current as of 2024.^2.
 S.B.
 719, 86th Texas Legislature, Section 2^3.
 S.B.
 386, 88th Texas Legislature, Section 2^4.
 S.B.
 1791, 79th Texas Legislature, Sections 1-2^5.
 S.B.
 377, 82nd Texas Legislature, Sections 1-2^6.
-Texas Penal Code §19.03(b)^7.
+Code of Criminal Procedure 12.01(1)(A)^7.
+Texas Penal Code §19.03(b)^8.
 Texas Code of Criminal Procedure, Art.
 37.071 Sec.
-1(b), created by S.B.
+1(b), as enacted by S.B.
 719, 86th Texas Legislature, Section 3

 Capital Murder | Penal Code 19.03 text with Texas and American Flag in background